 I’m not really a New Year’s resolution girlie but there is something compelling about the new year, new me mentality.
-I feel like each year I vow to made a few small changes to my life without actually calling them “resolutions”.
+I feel like each year I vow to make a few small changes to my life without actually calling them “resolutions” to practice some self-care.
 And I’ve found, the smaller they are, the easier they are to actually stick to.

-Having the time and space to be alone and feel like I’m contributing to my own wellness is really addictive, and I feel a lot happier and healthier than I did this time in 2022.
+Having the time and space to be alone and feel like I’m contributing to my own wellness is really addictive, and I feel a lot happier and healthier than I did this time a year ago.

 Out of curiosity I asked my workmates if they’d made any tweaks to their own lives, and boy did they deliver.
 Our Slack channel went OFF with wholesome vibes, so I thought I’d share them in case you, dear reader, need a bit of self-care motivation.